Assam: APCC forms panel to probe pre-poll misconduct of party members

-Guwahati: Amid serious allegations of corruption and misconduct related to the upcoming Assam Panchayat Elections, the Assam Pradesh Congress Committee (APCC) has announced the formation of a three-member committee to probe the charges against its party members.
+Guwahati: Amid serious allegations of corruption and misconduct related to the upcoming Assam Panchayat Elections, the Assam Pradesh Congress Committee (APCC) on Saturday announced the formation of a three-member committee to probe the charges against its party members.

 According to sources, the move comes as the Congress party faces increasing pressure to address alleged irregularities within its own ranks during the election process.